Winnie-Fred/find-my-bookmark/README.md

 - Install and ensure you have the right dependencies
 - cd into the directory of the script and make it executable with `chmod u+x find-my-bookmark.sh`
 - Enter `./find-my-bookmark.sh <keyword>` to find your bookmark, where "keyword" is the word or words in the bookmark you are searching for.
 For example: `./find-my-bookmark.sh "example keyword"`
+- If you want a GUI interface to interact with the script with, install dmenu and run the program like so instead: `./find-my-bookmark.sh "example keyword" dmenu`

 #### Tip
 If you are searching for more than one word, wrap them in quotes like this: `./find-my-bookmark.sh "find my bookmark"` instead of this: `./find-my-bookmark.sh find my bookmark`.
 The latter will only look for the first word, "find".